shekspir55/rbn/content/posts/consulting-for-smaller-software-Businesses.md

   - Technical estimation with teams.
   - etc...

 This process is done by collaborating with the team.
-My team will learn your technologies, we speak your language, analyze your customer's needs and find tailored solutions.
+My team will learn your technologies, speak your language, analyze your customer's needs and find tailored solutions.
 We will optimize your processes, and if we cannot help you we will tell you.

 # And this is all just for 4K per month.
 20 hours weekly.
 No surprises.